ermolaev-frontend/draftly/src/entities/canvas/classes/README.md

 - **Adding New Shapes:**
   - Create a new class in this folder, following the structure of existing shapes.
   - Implement methods for drawing, hit-testing, and manipulation.
-  - Register the new shape with the `CanvasEditor` if needed.
+  - Register the new shape with the `Draftly` if needed.

 - **Modifying Behavior:**
   - Prefer extending existing classes or using composition over direct modification.